flexbox/mobile-landing/README.md

 ## We do it for you

-You don't have time to learn all the details of mobile app development?
 You want to focus on your business and not on the technical details?

 - We specialize in React Native with Expo.
 - Helps startups release mobile apps on productions faster.
 - All-inclusive: a trusted software engineer joins your existing team and shares our expertise in managing releases to store.

-**Book a call with us: [weshipit.today](https://weshipit.today/)**.